michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is an Annulment Cheaper Than Divorce In Michigan?

-No, an annulment is not less expensive than a divorce in Michigan, mostly because it requires litigation to prove a marriage’s invalidity.
+No, an annulment is not less expensive than a divorce in Michigan, mainly because it requires litigation to prove a marriage’s invalidity.
 Legal, judicial, and related costs of an annulment case can also be less or more expensive depending on the length of time required to finalize a case, or if there are conflicts over marital issues.
-The timeframe for annulment in Michigan, though vague in comparison to divorce, may be substantial as well, but financially less tasking when there is no question of a marriage’s illegality.
-Usually, when a case drags on, the effect is that all associated costs and fees will increase as well.
+The timeframe for annulment in Michigan is somewhat unclear compared to divorce, but it can still be significant.
+However, it may be less financially burdensome when there is no question regarding the legality of the marriage.
+Typically, if a case takes longer to resolve, it will result in increased associated costs and fees.

 What is an Uncontested Divorce in Michigan?

 In an uncontested divorce, spouses are on the same page about the terms of the divorce.
 Also, divorces are uncontested when no answer is filed in response to a petition.
 The terms agreed upon in uncontested divorces include how marital properties and debt will be shared, who has custody of a minor child, how much will be paid to support a child or spouse, and visitation rights.
-This type of divorce is more low-cost than a contested divorce.
+This type of divorce may be cheaper than a contested divorce.

-The process for uncontested divorces usually goes like this:
+The process for uncontested divorces usually proceeds as follows:

 • Service: Serve the other party with a copy of the Complaint for Divorce and Summons.
 The Clerk issues the Summons after the complaint is filed.
 This is known as the Service of Process.
-After the summons is served, the petitioner must file a Proof of Service, attached with a return receipt if the summons was served by the U.S certified mail, with the Clerk of Court.
-Typically, the Summons expires after 91 days from the date the complaint was filed.
+After the summons is served, the petitioner must file a Proof of Service, attached with a return receipt if the summons was served by U.S certified mail, with the Clerk of Court.
+Typically, the Summons expires after 91 days from the complaint's filing date.
 The case will be dismissed if service does not occur within this period.

 • Attend court hearings: Once filing and serving procedures are completed, petitioners are required to attend all related court hearings and notify their spouses of any hearing.
 For each notification, a Proof of Service must be filed.

-Uncontested divorce records are available to the public at Clerk offices and official online public access systems per MCR 8.119.
+Per MCR 8.119, uncontested divorce records are usually available to the public at Clerk offices and official online public access systems.

 • The name of the person involved in the record, unless said person is a juvenile

-In Michigan, the accessibility of divorce records to the public is regulated by court rules (MCR 8.119)..
-As such divorce decrees are available to the public and can be requested from the offices of the Clerk of Court.
+In Michigan, public access to divorce records is regulated by court rules (MCR 8.119).
+As such, divorce decrees are available to the public and can be requested from the offices of the Clerk of Court.
 These judgments can also be searched and viewed through the courts’ public access sites.
-Some courts provide access via mail, email, fax, phone, online, and in-person.
-Records can be inspected or copied during normal business hours while the contact information, mail/email addresses, and online portals can be found on Clerk of Court websites.
-Usually, requesters must provide the names of the spouses pre-divorce, the year when the divorce was filed, or case number, as well as the fee for copies ($1/page for regular copies and $10 plus $1/page for certified copies).
+Some courts provide access via mail, email, fax, phone, online, and in person.
+Records may be inspected or copied during regular business hours, while the contact information, mail/email addresses, and online portals can be found on Clerk of Court websites.
+Usually, requesters are required to provide the names of the spouses pre-divorce, the year when the divorce was filed, the case number, and the fee for copies ($1/page for regular copies and $10 plus $1/page for certified copies).
 This required information is more or less the same across counties.
 Some courts, including the Livingston County Circuit Court, may also provide downloadable or fillable forms to make copy requests.

-Some Michigan Courts, including the Macomb, Wayne, and Oakland County Circuit Courts, provide online tools to search for and view or purchase the judgment of divorce cases.
-These tools can be found on their websites.
+Some Michigan Courts, including the Macomb, Wayne, and Oakland County Circuit Courts, provide online tools to search for, view, or purchase the judgments of divorce cases.
+These tools may be found on their websites.
 The records available range from a specific year to the current date.
-It is important to note that the records provided online are unofficial versions.
-Typically, the official decrees are obtainable only at the courthouses or by direct request to a Clerk of Court.
+It is worth noting that the records provided online are unofficial versions.
+The official decrees are typically obtainable at the courthouses or by direct request to a Clerk of Court.

 disclaimer